mehulkar/mehulkar.com/source/blog/2017/02/ruby-callable-methods.md

 goal isn't to discover the flexibility of the language--the more powerful the better, I say--the goal is to make it easier to declare intent.

-The interesting thing here is that Ruby already has examples for caring about declaring intent.
+The interesting thing here is that Ruby already has examples of caring about declaring intent.
 Predicate method (ending with `?`) and Bang methods (ending with `!`) both exist to declare intent; the former to indicate a boolean return type, the latter to indicate that a safer version of the method exists.